quantifyearth/tmf-implementation/docs/runorder.md

                                                      --output /data/tmf/123/matches
 ```

-Then these rasters get combined into a single raster that is all the potential matches as one:
+Then these rasters get combined into a single raster that is all the potential matches as one.
+The j parameter controls how many concurrent processes the script can use, which is bounded mostly by how much memory you have available.
+The value 20 is good for our server, but may not match yours.

 ```shell
 $ python3 -m methods.matching.build_m_raster --rasters_directory /data/tmf/123/matches \